More on impact ›

 Contributions that demonstrate crossover between research fields or apply intersectional approaches to solve complex issues are especially welcome.

-Wind Engineering and Science welcomes submissions of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology Report.
+Wind Engineering and Science welcomes submissions of the following article types: Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Specialty Grand Challenge.

 All manuscripts must be submitted directly to the section Wind Engineering and Science, where they are peer-reviewed by the Associate and Review Editors of the specialty section.